 Prior studies have concerned:

-Professor Karagozian's abbreviated CV, with a list of representative publications, may be found at:
+Professor Karagozian's CV, with a list of representative publications, may be found at:

 Professor Karagozian regularly teaches a number of courses in the MAE Department at UCLA, all of which have their own homepages on the WWW:

-Professor Karagozian is a Fellow of the American Physical Society and of the American Institute of Aeronautics and Astronautics.
-She twice received the Decoration for Exceptional Civilian Service from the U.S Air Force (2001, 2010), and is a member of Tau Beta Pi, Phi Beta Kappa, the Combustion Institute, the Society for Industrial and Applied Mathematics, and the American Society of Mechanical Engineers.
+Professor Karagozian is a Fellow of the American Physical Society, of the American Institute of Aeronautics and Astronautics, and of the American Society of Mechanical Engineers.
+She twice received the Decoration for Exceptional Civilian Service from the U.S Air Force (2001, 2010), and is a member of Tau Beta Pi, Phi Beta Kappa, the Combustion Institute, and the Society for Industrial and Applied Mathematics.
+She is a Past Chair of the American Physical Society/Division of Fluid Dynamics (2010-11), and a Past Chair of the UCLA Academic Senate (2010-11).
+She is an alumna of the Defense Science Study Group (DSSG), sponsored by DARPA and the Institute for Defense Analyses, and is currently a DSSG Mentor.

 Professor Karagozian has been an Associate Editor of the AIAA Journal (2002-5) and of the AIAA Journal of Propulsion and Power (1996-98).
 In 2001 she was co-organizer of an international meeting on the Manipulation and Control of Transverse Jets in Udine, Italy, sponsored by CISM (Centre International des Sciences Mecaniques), from which a Springer-Wein text is available.
-She is currently on the Executive Committee for the Western States Section of the Combustion Institute and for the American Physical Society/Division of Fluid Dynamics.
+She is currently on the Executive Committee for the Western States Section of the Combustion Institute and has served on that for the American Physical Society/Division of Fluid Dynamics.
 She has also served as a member of the NASA Aero-Space Technology Advisory Committee (1995-2001) and the NASA Federal Lab Review Task Force (1994-5).
-She has served on technical panels for the National Academy of Science's Aeronautics and Space Engineering Board, the Naval Studies Board, the U.S. Environmental Protection Agency, the U.S. Department of Energy, and the National Science Foundation.
+She has served on technical panels for the National Academies Aeronautics and Space Engineering Board, Space Studies Board, Naval Studies Board, the U.S. Environmental Protection Agency, the U.S. Department of Energy, and the National Science Foundation.
+Prof. Karagozian also serves on the Board of Trustees of the American University of Armenia (AUA), which is affiliated with the University of California.

 Click here for information on Manipulation and Control of Jets in Crossflow (A. R. Karagozian, L. Cortelezzi, and A. Soldati, editors), a Springer-Wein text (2003).
 The text is also available from Amazon.com.